-Maternity care deserts are counties in which access to maternity health care services is limited or absent, either through lack of services or barriers to a woman's ability to access that care within counties.
-A maternity care desert is any county in the United States without a hospital or birth center offering obstetric care and without any obstetric providers.
-Low access to appropriate preventive, prenatal and postpartum care is defined as counties with one or fewer hospitals or birth centers that provide obstetric care, few obstetric providers (fewer than 60 per 10,000 births) or a high proportion of women without health insurance (10 percent or more).
-Moderate access to care is defined as living in a county with access to few hospitals/birth centers or OB providers and adequate health insurance coverage (less than 10 percent of women of reproductive age uninsured).
-Full access to maternity care can be defined by availability of hospitals or birth centers providing obstetric care and availability of providers offering obstetric care.
+Maternity care deserts are counties across the U.S. in which access to maternity care services is limited or absent, either through lack of services or barriers to a woman's ability to access that care within counties.
+Specifically, a maternity care desert is any county without a hospital or birth center offering obstetric care and without any obstetric providers.
+Obstetric providers include obstetricians, family physicians who reported delivering babies, certified nurse midwives and nurse midwives.
+The three other classifications of maternity care levels include low access, moderate access and full access.
+Low access to care is defined as counties with one or fewer hospitals or birth centers that provide obstetric care, few obstetric providers (fewer than 60 per 10,000 births) or a high proportion of women without health insurance (greater than or equal to 10 percent of reproductive aged women).
+Moderate access to care is defined as living in a county with access to one or fewer hospitals/birth centers and few obstetric providers or adequate health insurance coverage (less than 10 percent of women of reproductive age uninsured).
+Full access to maternity care can be defined by the availability of two or more hospitals or birth centers providing obstetric care in a given county or availability of at least 60 providers offering obstetric care.

-Explore the data on this page to better understand maternity care deserts in your county.
+Explore the data on this page to better understand maternity care access in your state.

 Last updated: October 2022